 What alternatives are there?

-One of the most normal causes as to why the stair becomes a challenge, are diseases such as stroke, Parkinson's, MS and CP.
+Some of the most normal causes as to why the stair becomes a challenge, are diseases such as stroke, Parkinson's, MS and fractures.

 On the other hand, some people have increased difficulties with the stair due to muscular issues, for example Andrea who has the muscle disease Neuropathy, and by that she has reduced strength and balance, making stair climbing a difficult task without additional support.

 The stair is also a big problem for people suffering from the lung disease COPD.
 Walking steep hills and climbing stairs is strenuous on the breath.
 Oddbjørn (68) for example, has installed the AssiStep stair climbing aid down to the basement of his home to make it more secure and safe to continue using his whole house.